MalgorzataKowalik/flashcards-app/README.md

 - default flashcards collections for anonymous user
 - possibility of repeating questions to which the user did not know the answers
 - account creating and logging in
+- adding custom collections

 ## Upcoming features:
-- possibility of adding custom collections (work in progress)
+- adding cards to existing collections (work in progress)
+- removing cards
+- removing collections
 - custom backend

 ## Technologies: